About post-polio syndrome

 #4 What About Social Security and disability insurance companies?

 Again, the support group is the place to go for this information.
-Many people can offer their
+Many people can offer their experiences and the library has some great articles on the topic.

 #5 What changes can I expect?